The first appearance is not your trial date.

 Retaining counsel for the first appearance in Court.

 Although having legal counsel retained on the first appearance is not necessary, it is strongly encouraged.
 The sooner an individual retains counsel to assist them, the easier and less overwhelming the entire process becomes.

-Whether counsel is retained or not, in nearly all instances, a criminal matter is adjourned on the first appearance for several weeks so that the person charged may:
+Whether counsel is retained or not, in nearly all instances at the first appearance, the criminal matter is adjourned for several weeks to allow the accused person to take the following actions:

-- Have their lawyer speak to the Crown Attorney about the case for the purpose of resolution or trial discussions, or,
+- Allow their lawyer to discuss the case with the Crown for the purpose of resolving the matter or planning for trial

 - Other necessary actions related to the case.